 - Try to reduce items per page on ecommerce category pages.
 We’ve had clients for whom this has worked well.

-- Don’t always assume that less choice is better.
-Sometimes it works on some people, but then again, sometimes it doesn’t.
+- Don’t assume that fewer choices is always better.
+Sometimes it works; sometimes it doesn’t.
 Sometimes you should offer multiple pricing tiers and options.
 It’s all contextual.

-All in all, the science of choice is still not a finished story.
-More research will be done in the coming years, so for now, seek to understand your users and the optimal amount of choice for them.
+All in all, the science of choice is still an unfinished story.
+For now, seek to understand your users and the optimal amount of choice for them.